WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 - Victory quotes displayed in chat.
 - Recycling an item into another.
 - What Sale Star was used on.

+## Reminders

+Objectives for the following:
+- Reminders to make full use of your items.
+- - (Rusted Keys, Sale Star, Regen Scrap, Shipping Form)
+- Leave through Portals
+- Halcyonite Shrine Charing & Killing the guy
+- Getting the extra Halcyonite Fragment on Prime Meridian
+- (Off by default)
+- - Find Newt Shrine, Halcyon Shrine, Access Node

+Conduit Canyon shows how many keys were installed.

+## General Tex Info

 Picking up a void will show how many it corrupted on pickup.\
 Picking up a normal will show how many of the void you have that it gets absorbed into.